Thursday’s analyst upgrades and downgrades

 =====

-Calling it an "under-recognized" yet established junior producer, BMO Nesbitt Burns analyst Andew Mikitchook initiated coverage of Wesdome Gold Mines Ltd. (WDO-T) with an "outperform" rating, emphasizing it has been leveraging its exploration success to improve grades, throughputs and profitability at its Eagle River mine in northern Ontario.
+Calling it an "under-recognized" yet established junior producer, BMO Nesbitt Burns analyst Andrew Mikitchook initiated coverage of Wesdome Gold Mines Ltd. (WDO-T) with an "outperform" rating, emphasizing it has been leveraging its exploration success to improve grades, throughputs and profitability at its Eagle River mine in northern Ontario.

 "Wesdome is preparing to deliver production growth derived from recent exploration successes and operational improvements at its two Canadian assets," he said.
 "The company's flagship Eagle River mine in Ontario has seen ongoing exploration at the 7 and 300 zones proximal to existing infrastructure and we expect the upcoming reserve update to include more significant contributions from these zones.
 The Kiena mine in Val d'Or, Que., currently on care and maintenance, has seen its own exploration successes since August 2016 with the discovery of a repetition of the S–50 mineralized zone to depth at grades higher than those previously mined."